maajor/crowded-plaza/README.md

 Conclusion

-- Bevy ECS is around 10x slower than Unity ECS
+- Bevy is around 10x slower than Unity ECS on x86_64 build (bevy vulkan vs unity dx11)
 - Size of Bevy minimal wasm build is similar to Unity one
-- Size of Bevy ecs wasm build is 2x smaller than Unity one
+- Size of Bevy ecs wasm build is 3x smaller than Unity ecs

 For more details, see [Benchmark](./BENCHMARK.md)